samman350/samman350.github.io/_posts/2025-05-08-phased-arrays.md

 ![25 oscillators]({{ '/assets/images/gif_25spce0p5.gif' | relative_url }})

-It can be seen that this leads to a nice, focused cone, with only small lobes on the sides of the cone.
+It can be seen that this leads to a nice, focused cone, with only small lobes on the sides.
 What happens when we increase the distance between the oscillators to a full wavelength?

 ![25 oscillators]({{ '/assets/images/gif_25spce1.gif' | relative_url }})

-It can be seen that significant sidelobes exist, that carry a significant amount of the energy.
+It can be seen that significant sidelobes exist, that carry a large portion of the total energy.
 The main beam also lost it's circular shape, and instead has a more square-like outline.